alexaibio/teaching_content/Bioinformatics_NGS/WGS/consumer_genetics_overview_blog.md

 Why might this information still be useful?
 In some cases, it might motivate someone to change their lifestyle.
 For example, if someone has a predisposition to respiratory disease, it might help them quit smoking.
 In other cases, it might help make a better diagnosis, but one must be careful here.
 Due to the statistical nature of NGS, there might be artifacts, so for medical purposes, it is imperative to confirm NGS results with more precise Sanger sequencing.

+### Fitness report

-For fitness, the report might indicate: People with your genetic profile are likely to have a good starting sprint.
+Focus on physical performance, exercise, and factors that affect fitness levels such as muscle composition, endurance, and recovery.
+For fitness, the report might indicate that people with your genetic profile are likely to have a good starting sprint, for example.

-Basically, it shows in which sport activities you can achieve significant results based on genetic variants.
+Basically, it shows in which sports activities you can achieve significant results based on genetic variants.
 This test might be useful if you plan a sports career or simply want to understand your body better.

+### Wellness report

+Wellness reports aim to provide a comprehensive overview of factors that contribute to overall health, rather than focusing on specific diseases, sports predispositions, or medical conditions.
+They consider aspects like nutrition, lifestyle, and preventive care, detailing your predispositions to various deficiencies or sensitivities.
+The emphasis is on preventing potential health issues by understanding genetic predispositions and making informed lifestyle choices.

+Utilizing this wellness-deficiency information usually requires specific nutritional knowledge and is not easily utilized by a regular person.
+It is typically enough to periodically check your nutrient levels through blood tests to monitor and manage your nutritional status if necessary.

+### Pharmacogenomics report

 Pharmacogenomics reports show possible side effects and adverse reactions to different medications.
+For a healthy individual who is not taking medication on a daily basis or not about to undergo chemotherapy, it is not of much use.
+It is enough to scan it and check your tolerance to some common drugs like aspirin.